 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

 The Congressional Art Competition is open to all high school students in the Second Congressional District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
+If we are able to hold an in-person reception, the winner and a guardian will receive roundtrip tickets to attend in Washington DC.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 The following is a summary of the Congressional Art Competition rules: